cjasoncode/SocialPics_Login_UI/Readme.md

 The creator of this page is *NOT affiliated* with the company or brand in any way.
 This page is a *personal project made in connection with an educational exercise.*

+## *SOCIALPICS_LOGIN_UI*  🚀

+This repository is created *only for educational purposes*.
+It is a static project made using HTML and CSS, with *no user data collection*.

+---

 ## 📱 Instagram-Inspired Responsive Login Page